alakahakai/jsonyaml/README.md

 jsonyaml
 ========

-JSON to YAML and vice versa
+JSON to YAML and vice versa in Haskell